 Show me solar installation companies that have left the industry in Australia

-There have been over 650 solar installation companies who have had a change in trading conditions, and gone in liquidation or simply stopped trading since 2011 ( download PDF below to see a list of many of the companies).
-If we assume that these companies on average existed for 4 years and installed around 250 systems each year then the calculation goes as follows: 650 companies x 4 years x 250 systems pa means over 650,000 solar systems are “orphans”.
-By orphans we mean when the system owner calls the original installation company – no one will answer the phone and be responsible for the system.
-That means the owners of such systems have to rely on other solar companies to fix the faults of systems they know very little about.
-So every third of the 1.8 million systems installed in Australia is unsupported by the initial installation company.
+There have been over 750 solar installation companies who have had a change in trading conditions, gone into liquidation or simply stopped trading since 2011.
+(Download the PDF here to see a list of the over many hundred liquidated companies).
+If we assume that these companies existed on average for 4 years and installed around 250 systems each year then we can assume that 750 companies x 4 years x 250 systems per year means over 750,000 solar systems, or more than one third of the 2.1 million systems, in Australia are “orphans”.
+By orphans we mean that the system is unsupported by the initial installation company; and also often the manufacturer of the inverters, solar panels etc have left Australia.
+In this case the owners of orphan systems have to rely on other solar companies to fix the faults of unfamiliar systems.
+Many of the orphans also are installed in such a poor way - that often the only remedy is to pull the system off and start again.

 The next questions are: Why have so many solar companies left the industry in the middle of a solar boom?
 Is it usual for a thriving industry to see such high numbers of insolvencies over a relatively short period?

 The very high number of failed solar companies should ring alarm bells.
 Anecdotal evidence suggests that a high percentage of solar companies go insolvent when they are faced with myriad of consumer claims for isolators, inverters or solar panel warranties, often where the manufacturer does not honour these warranty claims or where the installer was the importer themselves.